soumyadip1995/NLP/README.md

 # Natural-Language-Processing-in-5-weeks

 ## Week 1
-### Text Precopressing Techniques and Basics for NLP
+### Text Preprocessing Techniques and Basics for NLP
 - #### Regularization, Text Normalization, stemming, lemmatiziation, tokenization and other basics of NLP.
    - Watch the [videos](https://www.youtube.com/watch?v=hyT-BzLyVdU&list=PLDcmCgguL9rxTEz1Rsy6x5NhlBjI8z3Gz) from video 1 to 13 by
 TO courses on YouTube.